Open-Telecoms-Data/standard-development-handbook/docs/technical/deploy.md

 For changes to the documentation only (no schema changes), start from [merge and release](#merge-and-release).

+## Read the Docs configuration

+[Read the Docs](https://readthedocs.org/) builds and hosts the standard documentation site.

+Whenever a commit is pushed to a branch in the [GitHub repository](repository.md), Read the Docs automatically builds the branch and hosts it at `https://open-fibre-data-standard.readthedocs.io/en/<branch name>`.

+Users can access the documentation for each minor version of the standard via the [flyout menu](https://docs.readthedocs.io/en/stable/flyout-menu.html).
+Other branches are hidden from the menu.

+You can find credentials for Read the Docs in the Open Data Services password database.

 ## Prepare for release

 You can skip this section if you are not releasing a new major, minor or patch version.